-“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behavior in return for customized recommendations and choices – a mutually beneficial digital service that’s also intuitive and frictionless,” she says.
-As data is fed into the system, Amazon learns more about an individual’s needs and can respond in real time.
+“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behavior in return for customized recommendations and choices – a mutually beneficial digital service that’s also intuitive and frictionless,” she said.
+As data is fed into the system, Amazon learns more about an individual’s needs and can respond to them in real time.
 Thanks to experiences like this, customers subconsciously expect a similar level of personalization when they interact with other brands.

 Hartman cites Nike as an example of a customer-centric business that successfully delivers a more empathetic experience to win over customers.

-“The point at which they started to really sell more shoes was when they turned their brand into a service that could help you track your running, compete with your friends, and just feel healthier,” he says.
+“The point at which they started to really sell more shoes was when they turned their brand into a service that could help you track your running, compete with your friends, and just feel healthier,” he said.
 “For Nike, it isn’t just about selling shoes anymore; it’s about delivering on a brand promise in a way that’s more meaningful.”

 With siloed data a major roadblock to connectivity within organizations, businesses must first look at how they can unlock data held in multiple, disconnected systems.

-“When people say ‘customer experience should be owned by marketing,’ they don’t acknowledge that when a customer reaches out to talk to a brand, it’s usually to sales,” she says.
+“When people say ‘customer experience should be owned by marketing,’ they don’t acknowledge that when a customer reaches out to talk to a brand, it’s usually to sales,” she said.
 “And then if there’s a problem, they reach out to service – not marketing.”
 It matters less who owns customer experience and more who implements it, and everyone in an organization – from the executive level down – should be implementing it.

-Looking ahead to a customer-centric future
+Steps toward a customer-centric future

 Peter Schwartz anticipates businesses will be able to use AI to turn a “comprehensive trove of data into insights that can anticipate customers’ needs and act as their digital assistant.”